paladini/granter-flask-api-deprecated/flask-api/readme.md

 (env) $ pip install -r requirements.txt
 ```

-Now you should be able to run the code without any problems.

-### 2.1 - Setup database

 Type the following commands in your Terminal in order to migrate the models to our PostgreSQL database:

 ```